vwakesahu/frames-by-engineer/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Implemented Features

+- **Google Auth:** User authentication through Google.
+- **Adding items in DB:** Data addition into Firestore DB.
+- **Fetching Items from DB:** Data retrieval from Firestore DB.
+- **Subscribe Component:** Feature to subscribe to updates.
+- **Add to Cart:** Initial implementation (unoptimized).

+## Planned Features

+- **UI Changes:** Introducing dark mode and optimizing the add to cart option.
+- **Payment Integration:** Enabling client payments through Razorpay or Stripe.
+- **Collage Presets:** Providing preset options for creating collages.
+- **Quality Check via Video-Calling:** Implementing video-calling for frame quality checks.
+- **Chat Feature:** Including a chat feature with a one-click escalation to WhatsApp.
+- **Exhibition Section:** Creating a dedicated section for art exhibitions.
+- **Bidding System:** Allowing customers to bid on paintings shown in exhibitions.
+- **Entry Tickets with Scanner:** Providing entry tickets with an intact scanner for exhibition participants.

+## How to Use

+- [Instructions on setting up Google Auth]
+- [Guidelines for adding items to the Firestore DB]
+- [Subscribe component usage details]
+- [How to use the unoptimized Add to Cart feature]

 ## Learn More